Skip to main content

 Urothelial carcinoma (transitional cell carcinoma)

-Urothelial cells also line other parts of the urinary tract, such as the part of the kidney that connects to the ureter (called the renal pelvis), the ureters, and the urethra.
+Urothelial cells also line the inside of other parts of the urinary tract, such as the part of the kidney that connects to the ureter (called the renal pelvis), the ureters, and the urethra.
 People with bladder cancer sometimes have tumors in these places, too, so all of the urinary tract needs to be checked for tumors.

 Other cancers that start in the bladder